uclagamelab/MeshCreator/README.txt

 Hint: use images with solid areas of opaque pixels.
 The simple triangulation algorithm doesn't like holes.

 This software doesn't have a specific license yet.
+I'm open to suggestions.
 Don't worry.
 Be happy.

 jonathancecil@ucla.edu

 **** Versions ****

+Version 0.4
+August 27, 2011
+Added box to add rigid body to object, should simplfy workflow a little.
+Included a few extra files in Library to help Unity recreate the project after unpacking the zip file; should be working again for PC and Mac.
+Major Issues:
+- not convinced saving all the meshes in the mesh directory is the best approach....waiting for inspiration, or help.
+- code is still ugly

 Version 0.3
 June 25, 2011